Capital One Platinum Credit Card vs. Capital One Platinum Secured Credit Card: Which Is Best for You?

 Capital One Platinum Credit Card At a Glance

-The Capital One Platinum Credit Card is an attractive option for people with fair credit since it comes with no annual fee and no foreign transaction fees.
+The Capital One Platinum Credit Card is an attractive option for people with at least fair credit since it comes with no annual fee and no foreign transaction fees.
 Capital One also offers credit line reviews in as early as six months, making this card excellent for users building their credit score.

 • Capital One Platinum Credit Card